 Apr 7th - Former Peruvian President Alberto Fujimori is sentenced to 25 years in prison for ordering killings and kidnappings by security forces.

-President of Peru Alberto Fujimori Apr 7th - 28th NCAA Women's Basketball Championship: Connecticut beats Louisville 76-54
+Apr 7th - 28th NCAA Women's Basketball Championship: Connecticut beats Louisville 76-54

 Apr 12th - U.S. Navy rescues captain Richard Phillips, killing three pirates and capturing a fourth.